-- HTTPS requires a relatively large and complex infrastructure, increasing the size of the trusted computing base (TCB).
+- HTTPS requires a relatively large and complex infrastructure, increasing the size of the TCB.
 It can go wrong in ways that aren't intuitive.
 Mail attempts to solve some common security problems before they start.

 - SSL/TLS is not well adapted to enclaves, for example certificates don't make sense, but the protocol requires them.

 - Web servers require the backing of a database to ensure session persistence and atomicity, but this interacts badly with the way enclaves handle time and state.
 Mail allows for a very simple approach to restarting and upgrading enclaves.

 - The primary reason to use HTTPS+REST is familiarity and installed base of tools.
 However, none of these tools or libraries understand SGX remote attestation so cannot be used in their regular modes and must be modified or adjusted in complex ways, thus invalidating most of the benefits.